Coherence for logicians: The main result

 \begin{definition} The \textit{complexity} of a sequent is the number of occurrences of $\kon$ plus double the number of occurrences of $\str$ in it.
 Let the \emph{complexity} of a term be the number of symbols in it. \end{definition}

-\begin{thm} Two balanced and proper terms of the same type are equal. \end{thm} \begin{proof} There are lot of cases to discuss in this proof and for the sake of brevity, we will not refer in every calculation to equalities from the list given in Section~\ref{IL}, after Remark~\ref{language1}.
+\begin{thm} Two balanced terms of the same proper type are equal. \end{thm} \begin{proof} There are a lot of cases to discuss in this proof and for the sake of brevity, we will not refer in every calculation to equalities from the list given in Section~\ref{IL}, after Remark~\ref{language1}.
 Moreover, by appealing to Proposition~\ref{clean}, we assume that every derivation whose existence is guaranteed by Propositions \ref{Lemma:Main1IL} and \ref{Lemma:Main2IL} is clean.

-Let $A\vdash B$ be the type of our balanced and proper terms.
+Let $A\vdash B$ be the proper type of our balanced terms.
 By Remark~\ref{R3}, we may assume that either both $A$ and $B$ are $I$-free, or $A$ is $I$ and $B$ is $I$-free, or they are both $I$.
 The last case is solved by Corollary~\ref{II}.